rcazzara/seldovia/_people/Anderson_Ann_Marie_Wilson.md

 Anchorage.
 She married Andy Anderson on February 11, 1967.
 Their daughter, Donica Mae was born in Seldovia on December 23, 1968.
 Ann was a member of the Seldovia Bible Church.
-She ejoyed beading, swimming and the Girls’ Card Night playing Snertz.
+She ejoyed beading, swimming and the Girlsâ€™ Card Night playing Snertz.
 "Ann was a beloved wife, mother, grandmother, sister, aunt and loyal friend; a person who cherished friendships and was eager to share with others.
 A beautiful person, both inside and out which was only accented by her beautiful smile.
 She was